-Montenegro is currently home to around 16,000 refugees from the 1990 wars in the former Yugoslavia.
-Displaced Bosnians, Serbs and Croats are spread out in camps throughout the small country.
-The Konik camp is home for 1,500 ethnic Roma who fled Kosovo during the 1999 war.
-Situated near a garbage dump on the outskirts of Podgorica, residents have been in a state of limbo for fifteen years, in increasingly deteriorating conditions.
+Until its 2018 closure, the Konik refugee camp in Montenegro was Europe’s longest operating refugee camp, home to 1,500 ethnic Roma who fled Kosovo during the 1999 war.
+The camp had been situated near a large garbage dump on the outskirts of Podgorica, where residents had been in a state of limbo for almost 20 ears, in increasingly deteriorating conditions.
 In 2012, a fire and subsequent flood made conditions even more appalling, leaving over 800 refugees homeless.
-The European Commission Against Racism and Intolerance has described conditions at the camp as being “inhumane and hazardous,” and recommended the swift closure of the camp.
-Improving the situation of refugees is currently a key issue for Montenegro’s possible ascension into the European Union.
+The European Commission Against Racism and Intolerance described conditions at the camp as being “inhumane and hazardous,” and recommended the swift closure of the camp.